STS-50: Mid-deck microgravity experiments

 While most STS-50 experiments were conducted in the U.S. Microgravity Laboratory-1 (USML-1), others were operating in Columbia's mid-deck.
 Included in the mid-deck experiments were studies of Protein Crystal Growth, Astroculture, and Zeolite Crystal Growth.

-The Protein Crystal Growth experiment made its fourteenth shuttle flight, but USML-1 represented the first time crew members were able to optimize growth conditions using the Glovebox facility.
+The Protein Crystal Growth experiment made its fourteenth shuttle flight, but USML-1 represented the first time crew members were able to optimize growth conditions using the glovebox.
 About 300 samples were seeded from 34 protein types including HIV Reverse Transcriptase Complex (an enzyme that is a chemical key to the replication of AIDS) and Factor D (an important enzyme in human immune systems).
 About 40% of the proteins flown will be used for X-ray diffraction studies.
 The increased size and yield can be attributed to the extended crystal growth time provided by this mission.
 Scientists on the ground will use X-ray crystallography to study each protein's three-dimensional structure which, when determined, may aid in controlling each protein's activity through rational drug design.

 The Astroculture experiment evaluated a water delivery system to be used for supporting the growth of plants in microgravity.
 Plant growth in space is looked at as a possible method of providing food, oxygen, purified water, and carbon dioxide removal for long-term human habitation in space.
 Since fluids behave differently in microgravity than they do on Earth, plant watering systems used on Earth do not adapt well to microgravity use.

-The Zeolite Crystal Growth experiment processed 38 separate samples which were mixed in the Glovebox.
+The Zeolite Crystal Growth experiment processed 38 separate samples which were mixed in the glovebox.
 Zeolite crystals are used to purify biological fluids, as additives in laundry detergents, and in waste clean-up applications.